raul23/energy/books.rst

   * You can get it from `archive.org <https://archive.org/details/EnergyAndEntropy>`_
   * "This book outlines the **history** of the formulation of these two notions."
 [EnergyAndEntropy]_

+* Dugdale, J. S. (1996). *Entropy and its Physical Meaning*.
+Taylor & Francis.

+  * "This text gives students a clear and easily understood introduction to entropy - a central concept in thermodynamics, but one which is often regarded as the most difficult to grasp."
+[EntropyPhysicalMeaning]_

 Thermodynamics
 ==============